Questions about Theme Camps at Saguaro Man should be directed to:

 Please refrain from setting up your theme camp before being cleared by the placement team.
 This is especially important in evening and later hours.
 You may be in another participant’s theme camp.
 You may be in a no camping zone.
 You will be required to move, and that’s no fun after unloading your super stellar perfectly packed theme camp.

 Fire in Theme Camps – Open fires such as candles, torches, fire/burn barrel, and raised containers (standing fire pit) will be permitted in theme camps.
 Flame Effects need to be cleared with the Fire Team before lighting.
 Please make sure to review our Fire Policy

 Flame Effects – all flames that are automated, switched, pressurized or having any action other than simply being lit on fire, as well as projects using propane or other liquid or gaseous fuels.
 Flame Effects need to be cleared with the Fire Team before lighting.
 Please contact Coop for a flame effect inspection tag.

 Like any good burner, never leave a fire unattended.
 The winds can pick up anytime at DDF and you are responsible for the fire safety of your own camp.
 Fire pits dug into the ground leave the area exposed to erosion and therefore are not permitted.
 Always leave no trace.

 Sound Camps – Please make yourself comfortable with the Saguaro Man Sound Policy.
 You must be familiar with this document if you are to obtain a Large Scale Sound Permit for the event.
 The use of generators falls into the Sound Policy and affects both sound and non-sound theme camps.
 Remember, a generator should not be any louder than that of an idling passenger car.
-Questions about Theme Camps @ Saguaro Man should be directed to: Event Co-Leads: Serpico, qtpie – Placement Lead: Nate Sound Lead: Chaz
+Questions about Theme Camps @ Saguaro Man should be directed to: Event Co-Leads: Serpico, qtpie – Placement Lead: ChrisT Sound Lead: Chaz